-Acclaimed by the New York Times as "excellent" with "smooth tone", and Greek-African American mezzo-soprano
+Acclaimed by the New York Times as "excellent" with "smooth tone", Greek-African American mezzo-soprano

 Amanda Lynn Bottoms is a rising Philadelphia based opera singer.
-She will join the Curtis Institute of Music 2017-2019 Opera Theater roster as a Professional Opera Studies Certificate candidate.
-For her inaugural season she will perform the roles of Olga and Filippyevna in dual performances of Eugene Onegin and then Baba (Madame Flora) in The Medium.
+She is a member of the Curtis Institute of Music 2017-2019 Opera Theater roster as a Professional Opera Studies Certificate candidate.
+For her inaugural season at Curtis she will perform the roles of Olga and Filippyevna in dual performances of Eugene Onegin and then Baba (Madame Flora) in The Medium.

 To begin the 2017 season, Miss Bottoms will join the Lansing Symphony Orchestra for de Falla's fiery El Amor Brujo.
 This will be followed by her return to SUNY Fredonia for the Hillman Opera 60th Anniversary Gala performing selections from Carmen and Rigoletto.
-February 2018, she will travel to Tokyo, Japan to perform the role of Anita in Bernstein's West Side Story (venue and ensemble TBA).
+February 2018, she will travel to Tokyo, Japan to perform the role of Anita in Bernstein's West Side Story (Venue/Ensemble TBA).

 Under the baton of Maestro Mark Shapiro, May 2016, Miss Bottoms made her Carnegie Hall debut on the Stern Auditorium/Perelman Stage as a soloist with the Cecilia Chorus in Beethoven's Missa Solemnis.
 With Maestro Jeffrey Milarski and the Juilliard Symphony Orchestra, Miss Bottoms made her Alice Tully debut premiering the Juilliard Composition Concerto winning song cycle Quartered by Anne Qian Wang.
 In February Miss Bottoms returned to WNYCO as Dinah in Bernstein's Trouble in Tahiti conducted by Maestro Glen Cortese and then joined the Detroit Symphony Orchestra in June as the Page in Strauss’ Salome conducted by Maestro Leonard Slatkin.